ttcielott/data_pipeline_pocket_book_practice/README.md

-# The Book, Data Pipeline Pocket Reference [Code Practice]
+g# The Book, Data Pipeline Pocket Reference [Code Practice]

 This repo is about my personal code practices that I followed along the code exercises from the book, ["Data Pipelines Pocket Reference"](https://www.oreilly.com/library/view/data-pipelines-pocket/9781492087823/) written by ['James Densmore'](https://www.linkedin.com/in/jamesdensmore/)
 <br>